 I will no longer allow her own body shaming to be a contagion toward me loving my perfectly imperfect body.
 I find that I am allergic to these kinds of conversations which do not encourage connection, love, and healthy intimacy between girlfriends.

-Ladies, if you have experienced this, or if you do this, please think about how this impacts you on a cellular level.
-While it is important to take good care of ourselves, especially in our 40s and 50s and beyond, each of us is wonderfully and uniquely made.
-Comparing our figures and then feeling better or worst than is such a killer of intimacy between women.
+Ladies, gentlemen, or good human, if you have experienced this, or if you do this, please think about how this impacts you on a cellular level.
+While it is important to take good care of ourselves, especially in our 40s, 50s, 60s and beyond, each of us is wonderfully and uniquely made.
+Comparing our figures and then feeling better or worst than is such a killer of intimacy between women and men (and every human no matter how you identify yourself).

-If you agree that it really is time to allow women to be women, to encourage each other and accept each other, let me know in the comments below - let's start a revolution of self love!
+If you agree that it really is time to allow women to be women, and to allow all human beings to encourage each other and accept each other, let me know in the comments below - let's start a revolution of self love!

 Here is to a healthier mind, spirit and body.
-Here is to really, honestly and once and freaking for all loving our selves, every damn inch!
+And to really, honestly and once and freaking for all loving our selves, every damn inch!

 P.S.
 Here is an invitation to every bea-YOU-ti-ful woman reading this right now:

-I invite you to join me this fall Sept 29-Oct 1, 2017 for the Shine Retreat For Women self care weekend.
+I invite you to join me in the fall of 2019 in Laguna Beach for the Shine Retreat For Women self care weekend.

 All women, no matter your age, size, or ethnicity are warmly welcomed to join myself and other authentic, kind hearted and inclusive women for a weekend of self care, connection, restoration and fun!